Darren Soto: Early life and education

 Soto was born in Ringwood, New Jersey, to a Puerto Rican father, O. Lou Soto, and an Italian-American mother, Jean Soto.
-As a student at Lakeland Regional High School, Soto aspired to attend Yale University, but told The Record that his opportunities to attend were hampered by his teachers' unwillingness to write recommendations for him while they were involved in a contract dispute with the district.
+He attended Lakeland Regional High School, and then got his Bachelor of Arts degree from Rutgers University and his Juris Doctor from George Washington University.

 Florida House of Representatives

 In 2006, Soto ran for the Florida House of Representatives from the 40th district, unsuccessfully challenging incumbent Andy Gardiner.
 In April 2007, he won the crowded Democratic primary in a special election to replace John Quinones, who had resigned to run for the Osceola County Commission.
-In the general election, Soto defeated Republican nominee Tony Suarez by 285 votes.
+In the general election, Soto defeated former State Representative Anthony Suarez, the Republican nominee, with 52 percent of the vote.
 Soto was overwhelmingly reelected in 2008 and 2010.

 During his three terms in the Florida House, Soto supported laws to curb illegal street racing, passed the “John C Curry” Firefighter Death Benefit Act to protect families of fallen firefighters who died in training exercises, and the Bus Driver Notification Act to help school bus safety.